TRaSH-Guides/Guides/docs/Sonarr/Sonarr-Release-Profile-RegEx.md

 ##### .su season pack issue

-??? bug ".su season pack issue"
+??? bug ".su season pack issue - [CLICK TO EXPAND]"

     When you see a error in Sonarr that looks somehow like the follow screenshot